-As I said the experience in automating pattern assembly has been rewarding.
-But it was also a lot of fun, and extremely beneficial to our customers.
 To gain the maximum benefits of automating the pattern assembly process requires patterns of consistent quality.
-To produce patterns of consistent quality, regardless of what injector is used, led MPI to develop the technology to control the process of producing wax patterns from any wax injector.
+To produce patterns of consistent quality, regardless of what injector is used, led MPI to develop the technology to control the process of producing wax patterns from any injector.

 Note that I said any wax injector.
 Now let's get into some specifics.

 How many of you have wax injection machines with "personalities"?

+How many of you have wax injection machines with "personalities"?

 You have a die that will run well on a particular machine (Machine A), and produce quality patterns.

+How many of you have wax injection machines with "personalities"?

-Then because of production bottlenecks you are forced to run the die on a different machine (Machine B), but now you are unable to replicate the same quality patterns on machine B. This can happen even when both machines are from the same manufacture.
+Then because of production bottlenecks you are forced to run the die on a different machine (Machine B), now you are unable to replicate the same quality pattern.

+This can happen even when both machines are from the same manufacture.

 So what is causing this inconsistency of patterns from the same die on different machines?

-There are a number of variables but today the time constraint will not allow me to go deep into the details.
-If you really want to know go back to the ICI Bibliography and look at all my previous papers that I have given over the last 25 years.
+There are a number of variables, but today the time constraint will not allow me to go deep into the details.

+If you really want to know, go back to the ICI Bibliography and look at all my previous papers that I have given over the last 25 years.
 The Bibliography shows I have spent my professional career testing and documenting the causes of pattern defects.